freestasgorelik/freestasgorelik/index.md

 ---
 title: Free Stas Gorelik
-description: Website for those who support the release of Stas Gorelik
+description: A resource to support the release of Stas Gorelik
 ---

 # Free Stas Gorelik